Reversible addition−fragmentation chain-transfer polymerization: Block copolymers

 As with other living radical polymerization techniques, RAFT allows chain extension of a polymer of one monomer with a second type of polymer to yield a block copolymer.
 In such a polymerisation, there is the additional challenge that the RAFT agent for the first monomer must also be suitable for the second monomer, making block copolymerisation of monomers of highly disparate character challenging.

+For block copolymers, different guidelines exist for selecting the macro-R agent for polymerizing the second block (Figure 9).

 Multiblock copolymers have also been reported by using difunctional R groups or symmetrical trithiocarbonates with difunctional Z groups.